VBAndCs/sVB-Small-Visual-Basic/Readme.md

 Note that the above literal uses the date format of the English culture.
 Date literals are more flexile in sVB than in VB.NET, since sVB supports any valid English culture date format that can be parsed with the .NET Framework DateTime.Parse method, like #31 Jan 2023#. sVB even has a time span literal like #+3:15:00# which is not supported by VB.NET!
-4.	sVB uses some famouse .NET predefined enums like Colors and Keys with auto-completion support:
+4.	sVB uses some famous .NET predefined enums like Colors and Keys with auto-completion support:
 ```VB
 me.BackColor = Colors.AliceBlue
 ```